synthetai/ComfyUI_PromptBatcher/README.md

 ## Usage

-The extension adds a new node called "Load Prompts From Dir" in the JMNodes category.
+The extension adds the following nodes in the PromptBatcher category:

+### Load Prompts From Dir

+Loads multiple prompt files from a directory.

-### Node Inputs
+#### Node Inputs

 - **directory**: Path to the folder containing your prompt text files
 - **file_prefix** (optional): Only load files that start with this prefix